It started in 1923

 In Autumn 1998 Fredricsons Trä acquired the AB Skanditräs facility and its operations in Vaggeryd.
-In the same year the Finnforests plant, Göteborgs Trä & Fanér Wood & Veneer, was acquired at Stora Holm in Gothenburg.
+In the same year the Finnforest plant, Göteborgs Trä & Fanér AB was acquired at Stora Holm in Gothenburg.
 The companies were merged with Fredricsons Trä AB on 1 July 2004.

 In June 2007, Scandinavian Träimporten AB’s operations in Stockholm were taken over and in February 2012 operations were started at the company’s fifth plant in Rönås, Kyrkhult, outside Olofström where AB Viking Timber previously had a processing unit.

 In 2014 the well-respected Eric Jahrsten AB in Gothenburg was acquired, and the wholesaling was immediately moved to Stora Holm and integrated into Fredricsons Trä existing operations in Gothenburg.